JhonGuzmanS/ChessProject/README.md

 pieces.py: class file for the pieces

 # notes:
+Special credit to:
+(Note: As of 11/15/23, currently have yet to find the initial creator for the chessboard created using pygame)

+## Below are notes given from creator "_____"
 Functioning as of 23/01/21 but not fully bug tested/more features coming.
 Please send any feedback: basileagle@gmail.com

 24/01/21: Fixed a MAJOR bug with 2 words.
 Line 30 of pieces.py should have read "COORDS not IN legal_moves", not "not legal_moves".
 Corrected in newest upload.